-During all boring advancement activities, a photoionization detector (PID) will be used to measure VOC concentrations (if present) from IDEFO and soil cuttings.
+During drilling of all borings, a photoionization detector (PID) will be used to measure VOC concentrations (if present) from soil cuttings.
+Soil cuttings obtained during drilling will be used for VOC monitoring with a pre-calibrated PID.
+Prior to PID measurement, the soil cuttings shall be placed inside a plastic baggie for approximately 5 minutes prior to taking measurement.
 The PID will be used to monitor VOC concentrations if evidence of discoloration and/or odiferous soils is observed, and to monitor air quality during drilling for health and safety purposes.
 The PID will be calibrated with a hexane standard gas prior to use.
-After reaching total depth and collecting the soil samples, the drilling equipment will be retracted, and each boring will be backfilled with the stockpiled soil and/or hydrated bentonite pellets.
+After reaching total depth and collecting the soil samples, the drilling equipment will be retracted and each boring will be backfilled with hydrated bentonite pellets.

-Soils encountered during drilling will be logged for soil type in accordance with the USCS.
-Drill cuttings will be continually observed for the presence of hazardous substances, suspected asbestos containing material (ACM), burn ash, and/or petroleum products and for stratigraphic correlation purposes.
-The LEA will be immediately notified if suspected hazardous materials, ACM, or petroleum products are encountered during drilling and sampling activities.
-If suspected burn ash is encountered during drilling and sampling activities, the LEA will immediately be notified and the suspected ash and/or surrounding soil will be sampled for the presence of dioxins and furans.
-Logs of borings will be recorded and will include the name of the field technician advancing and drilling rig, name of the geologist or engineer, drilling method, borehole diameter, PID measurements, odors, color, and discolorations (if present).
+Soils encountered during drilling will be logged for soil type in accordance with the Unified Soil Classification System (USCS).
+Soil cuttings will be continually observed for the presence of hazardous substances and/or petroleum products and for stratigraphic correlation purposes.
+Logs of borings will be recorded/typed and will include the name of the field technician advancing the drilling rig, name of the geologist or engineer, drilling method, borehole diameter, PID measurements, odors, color, discolorations (if present) and groundwater, if encountered.
 Field instruments and equipment will be properly maintained, calibrated, and operated based on manufacturer's guidelines and recommendations.